Modeling Day-Long ECG Signals to Predict Heart Failure Risk with Explainable AI

 \subsection{External Validation}

 DeepHHF was further evaluated on an external cohort from Rambam Health Care Campus (Haifa, Israel), consisting of 150 Holter examinations from unique patients without a HF diagnosis at baseline.
-Of these, 29 patients were diagnosed with HF within the following three years.
-DeepHHF was applied to these recordings in a zero-shot setting (i.e., no fine-tuning), achieving an AUROC of 0.81.
+Of these, 29 patients were diagnosed with HF within the following three years Supplementary Table A3 summarize the external cohort characteristics).
+DeepHHF was applied to these recordings in a zero-shot setting (i.e., no fine-tuning), achieving an AUROC of 0.81 (95\% CI: 0.68-0.92).
 This analysis supports the validity of the model in a broader, more generalizable context.